-With the financial statement behind and new tax year 2018/19 is on our doorstep, in this blog post we will take a quick dive and review upcoming changes to personal, corporation and national insurance tax.
+With Budget 2018 and the new tax year 2019/20 in this blog post we will take a quick dive and review upcoming changes to personal, corporation and national insurance tax.

-As the table below shows the percentages have not change since last tax year.
-The Personal Allowance has been increased by £350, which means that the first £11,850 of income is now tax free.
+As the table above shows the percentages have not change since last tax year.
+The Personal Allowance has been increased by £650, which means that the first £12,500 of income is tax free.

 |Income||Income tax %||Dividends tax %|

 |£12,500||Personal allowance||Personal allowance|

 Please note that the changes in Scottish tax has not been taken into account in this post.